jsmaxi/social-ai-agent/README.md

 - Post AI generated content to X (Twitter)
 - Post scheduled X (Twitter) posts
 - Expose web service endpoints for other systems
+- Play a game by rules as AI opponent

 ---